QUALITY GUARANTEE

 Timothy Hay

 There are two main types of Timothy Hay on the market, 1st Cut & 2nd Cut.
-1st Cut means the first harvested hay with thicker stems and fewer leaves which has a higher fiber value and lower protein amount; 2nd Cut means the second harvest with thinner stems and more leaves which has fewer fibre and more amount of protein.
+1st Cut refers to the first harvested hay with thicker stems and fewer leaves.
+It has a higher fiber content and lower protein; 2nd Cut refers to the second harvest.
+It comes in thinner stems and more leaves, leading to fewer fibre and higher amount of protein.

-• Rich in fibre which promote the digestion and intestinal functional
+Rich in fibre which promotes digestion and intestinal function

-• Help rabbits to excrete the hair eaten during grooming and avoid the intestinal blockages
+Help rodents to excrete the hair eaten during grooming and avoid the intestinal blockages

-• Low calcium and low protein which prevent the formation of urinary stones and obesity
+Low calcium and low protein which prevents the formation of urinary stones and obesity

 Side Hay